Ayehu/custom-activities/SharePoint/SharepointUploadFile/README.md

-## SharePointListSiteOwner - Retrieves the Owner of a Sharepoint site.
+## SharepointUploadFile - Uploads a file from server to Site.

 ##### DLL's to reference
 Microsoft.SharePoint.Client.dll